TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Abstract

 \section{Abstract}

-Extracting meshes that exactly match the zero-level set of neural signed distance functions (SDFs) remains challenging.
-Sampling-based methods introduce discretization error, while continuous piecewise affine (CPWA) analytic approaches apply only to plain ReLU MLPs.
-We present TetraSDF, a precise analytic meshing framework for SDFs represented by a ReLU MLP composed with a multi-resolution tetrahedral positional encoder.
-The encoder's barycentric interpolation preserves global CPWA structure, enabling us to track ReLU linear regions within an encoder-induced polyhedral complex.
-A fixed analytic input preconditioner derived from the encoder's metric further reduces directional bias and stabilizes training.
-Across multiple benchmarks, TetraSDF matches or surpasses existing grid-based encoders in SDF reconstruction accuracy, and its analytic extractor produces highly self-consistent meshes that remain faithful to the learned isosurfaces, all with practical runtime and memory efficiency.
+Extracting an explicit surface that exactly matches the zero-level set of a neural signed distance function (SDF) remains challenging.
+Sampling-based isosurfacing methods such as Marching Cubes introduce discretization error.
+In contrast, continuous piecewise affine (CPWA) analytic approaches typically require plain ReLU MLPs, which limits the ability to learn high-frequency SDFs in practice.
+We present TetraSDF, an analytic isosurface extraction framework for SDFs that retains the expressiveness of grid-based encoders while enabling exact zero-level set extraction, by representing the SDF with a ReLU MLP composed with a multi-resolution tetrahedral positional encoder.
+Our positional encoder's barycentric interpolation preserves a global CPWA structure, allowing us to track ReLU linear regions within an encoder-induced polyhedral complex.
+We further introduce a fixed analytic input preconditioner derived from the encoder’s metric to reduce directional bias, thereby stabilizing training.
+Across multiple benchmarks, TetraSDF matches or surpasses existing grid-based encoders in SDF reconstruction accuracy, while faithfully recovering the network’s zero-level set as a triangle mesh.